Try These Five Tips for Using Ceiling Fans Along with Your AC

 Install a Ceiling Fan

-Confirm the Fan’s Direction
+Determine the Fan’s Direction

 Turn Up the Thermostat

-Switch Off the Fans in Unoccupied Areas
+Turn Off the Fans in Unoccupied Areas

 Watch Your Energy Savings Grow